grafana/grafana-plugin-examples/README.md

 The following github workflow example can be used in your project to keep an eye on the compatibility of your plugin and the grafana API.

-If you host your project in Github.
+If you host your project in GitHub and want to use [GitHub Actions](https://docs.github.com/en/actions).
 You could create a new file in your project in `.github/workflows/levitate.yml` and put the following content:

 ```yaml
 name: Compatibility check